Terms of Reference (Council approved) - Remuneration Committee

 Term of office

-(9) The ex-officio members (Chancellor, Deputy Chancellor, VC&CEO and Chair of Finance & Infrastructure Committee) will be Committee members whilst they hold their primary office.
+(9) The ex-officio members (Chancellor, Deputy Chancellor, VC&CEO and Chair of Finance and Infrastructure Committee) will be Committee members whilst they hold their primary office.

 (10) The Lay Council members will be Committee members for two years or such other time as determined by Council, or until they cease to be a Council member, whichever occurs first.